NZXT Function Elite MiniTKL

 Bottom Line

-Choose the NZXT Function Elite MiniTKL for fast Hall-effect gaming, rich RGB, and a sturdy compact build.
-Skip it if you need wireless, strong value, a wrist rest, or the most polished software.
+Choose the NZXT Function Elite MiniTKL for fast Hall effect gaming, rich RGB, sturdy build, and a compact desk-friendly layout.
+Skip it if you need wireless, a wrist rest, dedicated controls, or better value.

 Best for